qsymmachus/dnd/2022-02 Sakro Mendhi/2022-02 Sakro Mendhi.md

 __Combat is ongoing in the mess hall to the south.
 For every three minutes that the player delay aiding the defenders in the mess, roll a d10 for each of the defenders in the mess, and subtract that roll from their total hit points.__

+If the players return to this room once the assault has begun, they will find the __black monk__ looking through papers at the red wizard's desk.

 Blast Door Control Room
 -----------------------